1coderookie/Klipper4KobraGoNeo/cfg/README.md

 ***ATTENTION***

-**- DON'T start trying to print right away!**
+- *DON'T start trying to print right away!*
-**- You have to adjust the settings in the `printer.cfg` file to your system and needs and proceed with the basic config checks mentioned in the official documentation of Klipper: https://www.klipper3d.org/Config_checks.html**
+- You have to adjust the settings in the `printer.cfg` file to your system and needs and proceed with the basic config checks mentioned in the official documentation of Klipper: https://www.klipper3d.org/Config_checks.html
-**- Check all settings, there might be mistakes and wrong settings!**
+- Check all settings, there might be mistakes and wrong settings!

 ---